 Creativity doesn’t happen in a vacuum.
 We write books because we have stories to share, stories that need to be read.
 This means when we do our creative work, we must think about the people who will receive that work: our audience.

 But what if we’re just getting started?
 What if we don’t have an audience yet?
 Once upon a time, DIY MFA was just a crazy idea I would write about on my teeny-tiny personal blog.
 There was no word nerd community.
 I had a grand total of 12 followers (and one of them was my mother).
 But I learned early on that the key to building an audience is to act as if you already have one, even if you don’t (yet).

-This is not “fake it ’til you make it.”
+Act “as if” is not the same as “fake it ’til you make it.”

 Let me make one thing clear: when you act “as if,” the goal is not to deceive people or pretend to be something you’re not.
 Acting “as if” is not the same as “fake it ’til you make it.”
 Rather, it is about aligning your behaviors with the role you want to grow into.
 Writers who act “as if,” put in the hours and word count as though they are writing for a living… even if they haven’t gotten there yet.
 They treat their writing like a real job (because it is one) and they show up at the page whether or not they feel inspired.